DevExpress/testcafe/docs/articles/documentation/getting-started/README.md

 > Important!
 Make sure to keep the browser tab that is running tests active.
 Do not minimize the browser window.
 > Inactive tabs and minimized browser windows switch to a lower resource consumption mode
 > where tests are not guaranteed to execute correctly.
+>
+> Do not zoom pages while testing.
+Tests may be unstable if the page is zoomed in or out.

 For more information on how to configure the test run, see [Command Line Interface](../reference/command-line-interface.md).